airpods69/friendly-goggles/README.md

 ![](img/2023-07-19-01-36-33.png)
 Seems like the whole thing is down..
 Jesus fucking hell so that means I can't proceed forward with the ML chat.
 Well thats a wrap then XD

+## Jul 20 01:07:01 AM
+Ello there chiky lads and lovely lass, I am fucked today.
+Remember I implemented a local LLM? then switched to Petals cause performance and hardware issues?
+Well guess what?!?!!
+AT MY JOB, THEY SAID YOU GOTTA IMPLEMENT LLM ALONG WITH CONTEXTUAL MEMORY!
+WHICH IS EXACTLY WHAT WE WERE DOING PREVIOUSLY.

+So LLM is gonna come back with the template and all of that, and lets add contextual memory to it as well today in the same go.

+What do we do?
+So its simple from the top, remove petals completely and add an LLaMA-cpp again and add an option to choose which model you want to talk to? that would be nice to have.
+Then add contextual memory in another branch and not this one.
+Hmmm sounds good, the model will remember what you guys were talking about (Again better than a fake friend)